by Heidi Riley

-“We have open roles for 2022 graduates across Canada, notably in our Charlottetown and Summerside PEI offices,” says Nicole Laporte, Senior Staff Accountant at BDO in Charlottetown.
+“We have open roles for 2023 graduates across Canada, notably in our Charlottetown and Summerside PEI offices,” says Nicole Laporte, Manager at BDO in Charlottetown.
 “Most roles are full-time.
 Co-op/intern roles for students are also offered, which run from May to September.

 “The training system for new hires is great.
 From my own perspective, I did not have any previous accounting experience before I started with BDO, and it turned out well for me.
 The industries I enjoy working with are Agriculture and the non-profit sector.
 You can focus on whatever interests you.”